BA Classical Civilisation and Creative Writing

-A Joint Honours programme in Classical Studies and Creative Writing offers students the opportunity to study an innovative inter-disciplinary course that marries two of their favourite humanities subjects.
+A Joint Honours programme in Classical Civilisation and Creative Writing offers students the opportunity to study an innovative inter-disciplinary course that marries two of their favourite humanities subjects.

 Students will be able to shape their own degree path by selecting from a large range of topics covering both subject areas.